 Must abide by the guidelines of the WSR subcommittee and the rules of the institutions.

-Provide instruction to each Step Writer in the ways to obtain literature that is required for step writing and institutionally appropriate.
+Provide instruction to each Step Writer in the ways to obtain literature that is required for step writing and is institutionally appropriate.

-Provides current Step Writer information and updates the Step Guide Mail Log when picking up mail at the area office.
+Provides current Step Writer information, and updates the WSR committee if they pick up mail at the Area Office.

 If necessary, may be removed by a simple majority vote of the WSR subcommittee.